pgiambuzzi/INF502/Assignment3.md

             break  # stops the error message from repeating infinitely option = int(input("Please select an option: "))  # queries the user to select an option again after each time they complete an option.
 This will keep happening unitl the user presses 7 to exit.
     else:
         print("You have exited the program")  # if the user types 7, they will get this message and the program will be closes.
-To re-open, they will have to type main() again.
-This will refresh the dictionary to an empty dictionary.
+To re-open, they will have to type

+main()

 # Example: